axsh/openvnet/docs/content/installation.md

 ```

 Now the LXC's network interfaces are attached to the Open vSwitch.
 This is basically the same as plugging a network cable into a physical switch.

+Congratulations.
+You have now installed OpenVNet and you're ready to start building your first virtual network.
+We recommend you start with the simplest possible setting: [Single Network](single-network).